PiyushGayaki/DIVA-Installation-and-exploring-it-s-vulnerabilities-using-JADX-gui/README.md

 # DIVA-Installation-and-exploring-it-s-vulnerabilities-using-JADX-gui
-In the provided SOP and video I have guide thoroughly about DIVA beta vulnerabilities like Insecure logging, Hardcoding, Insecure data storage, Input validation and Rooting the android studio emulator.
+DIVA (Damn insecure and vulnerable App) is an App intentionally designed to be insecure, it's aim is to teach developers and security professionals about flaws that are generally present in the Apps due poor or insecure coding practices.
+In the provided SOP and video I have guide thoroughly about vulnerabilities like Insecure logging, Hardcoding, Insecure data storage, Input validation and Rooting the android studio emulator.